Martín Fernández de Navarrete

-He rediscovered Las Casas' abstract of the journal Columbus kept, known as the Diario, of his first voyage.
-His principal work is the Colección de los viages y descubrimientos que hicieron por mar los españoles desde fines del siglo XV (Collection of the voyages and discoveries made by the Spaniards since the late 15th century), a vast work published in five volumes that Navarrete wrote by appointment of the Spanish Crown.
-As a result of this achievement, he has acquired the nickname El Marino Historiador (The Mariner Historian).
+As a historian, Navarrete rediscovered Bartolomé de las Casas's abstract of the journal that Christopher Columbus kept of his first voyage (1492–1493).
+By appointment of the Spanish Crown, he compiled a vast historical work, Colección de los viages y descubrimientos que hicieron por mar los españoles desde fines del siglo XV ("Collection of the voyages and discoveries made by the Spaniards since the late 15th century"), which was published in five volumes that appeared between 1825 and 1837.
+That work, which was praised by Alexander von Humboldt, earned Navarrete the byname of El Marino Historiador ("The Mariner Historian").

-Navarrete was a member of all the major Spanish and international Science and Arts Academies of his time.
+Navarrete fought with the Spanish navy in the Peninsular War (1807–1813).
+After that war, he was accused in some circles of having collaborated with the French occupation under Joseph Bonaparte.
+However, he went on to become a senator and director of the Spanish Royal Academy of History (1824-1844).
+He was also a member of several other major Spanish and international academies of arts and sciences.